matter-labs/zksync-sso-clave-contracts/docs/sdk/client/README.md

   import { generatePrivateKey, privateKeyToAccount } from "viem";
   import { deployAccount } from "zksync-account/client/actions";

-  const deployerClient = ...; // Any client which would be used to deploy the account, make sure it has enough balance to cover the deployment cost const sessionKey = generatePrivateKey();
+  const deployerClient = ...; // Any client for deploying the account, make sure it has enough balance to cover the deployment cost const sessionKey = generatePrivateKey();
   const sessionPublicKey = privateKeyToAccount(sessionKey.value).address;